stormchaserroleplaying/stormchaserRPG/Talents/Druid/Primal/index.md

 Your [Beast Shape](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Transmutation/#beast-shape) spell is modified as follows:
 * You can cast the spell with 1 action.
 * When you roll damage for your form's natural unarmed [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/), you deal additional damage equal to 1dM.
-* Your stamina and maximum stamina increase by 3 times the amount of mana expended for the duration.
+* For the spell's duration, you gain a bonus to your Constitution score equal to the amount of mana expended.

 Additionally, while you are transformed by Beast Shape, you can use 1 action to expend 1 or more mana to recover 1dR stamina per mana spent.
 The maximum amount of mana that you may spend on a single recovery is equal to the maximum level of spells that you can cast.